SloeComputers/picoSynth/README.md

 Being developed on MacOS but should build on Linux too.

-Indirect build for supported targets, rpipico and rpipico2 with cmake and make (or ninja)...
+Indirect build of all supported targets, rpipico2 and native with cmake and make (or ninja)...

     make